 T-PREP: The Partnership for Rural Educator Preparation

-The University of Colorado Denver partners with Colorado rural community colleges to create innovative pathways to a bachelor’s degree that can be completed entirely at the community college.
-We currently have partnerships with Otero College in La Junta, Trinidad State College in Trinidad and Alamosa and Northeastern Junior College in Sterling.
+The University of Colorado Denver partners with Colorado rural community colleges to create innovative pathways to a bachelor's degree that can be competed entirely at the community college.
+We currently have partnerships with Lamar Community College in Lamar, Northeastern Junior College in Sterling, Otero College in La Junta, and Trinidad State College in Trinidad and Alamosa.

 The teacher preparation partnership brings together a top public urban research university and prestigious rural colleges to provide an affordable four-year pathway to teacher licensure.
 After successful completion of the four-year program, participants will graduate with a BA in Education and Human Development from CU Denver and a teaching license from the Colorado Department of Education.